The most widely researched form of influence is Social Influence and it's best known author / researcher is Robert Cialdini, Ph. D.

 In summary, these principles are:

-• Reciprocation.
-People are more willing to comply with requests (for favors, services, information, concessions, etc.) from those who have provided such things first.
-For example, according to the American Disabled Veterans organization, mailing out a simple appeal for donations produces an 18% success rate; but, enclosing a small gift--personalized address labels--boosts the success rate to 35%
+People are more willing to comply with requests (for favours, services, information, concessions, etc.) from those who have provided such things first.
+For example, according to the American Disabled Veterans organisation, mailing out a simple appeal for donations produces an 18% success rate; but, enclosing a small gift--personalized address labels--boosts the success rate to 35%

-In his presentations, Professor Cialdini describes and emphasizes the ethical use of these principles.
-Only through its nonmanipulative use can the process be simultaneously effective, ethical, and enduring.
+In his presentations, Professor Cialdini describes and emphasises the ethical use of these principles.
+Only through its non-manipulative use can the process be simultaneously effective, ethical, and enduring.
 And only in this fashion can it enhance a lasting sense of partnership between those involved in the exchange.